The Organization of American States

 In collaboration with the Planeterra Foundation of G Adventures, the International Institute of Tourism Studies produced Indigenous People and the Travel Industry, comprehensive guidelines for travel companies working with Indigenous communities.
 They also helped to develop an economic plan for tourism development for the Turtle Mountain Band of Chippewa Indians, a strategic plan for job creation and tourism investment and development for the Choctaw Nation, and a tourism office for the Crow Tribe, and they conducted an assessment of tourism potential for five tribal communities in North Dakota and helped them to set up a regional tourism alliance.

-In partnership with the American Indian Alaska Native Tourism Association, the institute offers an online six-week cultural heritage tourism certificate program designed to provide tourism entrepreneurs and community leaders with the tools to identify and develop local assets that would most appeal to tourists such as cooking and crafts workshops, nature walks, and historical sites.
+In partnership with the American Indian Alaska Native Tourism Association, the institute offers an online six-week certificate program: The Professional Certificate in Cultural Heritage Tourism designed to provide tourism entrepreneurs and community leaders with the tools to identify and develop local assets that would most appeal to tourists such as cooking and crafts workshops, nature walks, and historical sites.

 The Bureau of Indian Affairs